URK1991/Data-Cleaning/README.md

 # Data-Cleaning
-Pre-processing Lung Ultrasound Data to remove scanner data (Text and Depth Markers)
+Pre-processing Lung Ultrasound Data to remove scanner data (Text and Depth Markers) using a GUI